 Leadership support for the transition is critical

 Leadership must be skilled in a way that’s pragmatic.
 An agile environment is not just about doing things faster.
 It demands a shift in the operating structure, unplugging from traditional ways of thinking and embracing a more collaborative and less managerial culture.
-Leaders, therefore, need to be taught a lot more than just the technicalities of the agile approach: they must be equipped to embrace and encourage the new mindset.
+Leaders, therefore, need to be taught a lot more than just the technicalities of the approach: they must be equipped to embrace and encourage the new mindset.

-Consider how agile you need to be
+Consider how much agility you need

 There’s a common misconception that the options available are to use either agile or traditional (waterfall) approaches.
 Instead, there’s a spectrum of agility; pure agile may or may not be the right end state for every part of your business or business functions.